ART 4AS6A Adv Studio Prod&Crit. Discours

 - Critique Notes and Reflection (evidence of attendance at all critiques and a summary of recorded comments)

-Final Thesis (due date announced in January 2017) is a 2000-word summative paper referencing influences, concepts, context, and critical reflection that are linked to your initial proposal.
+Final Thesis (due March 24) is a 2000-word summative paper referencing influences, concepts, context, and critical reflection that are linked to your initial proposal.
 This paper should provide visual documentation of all work presented at critique and include images of any significant influences you cite.
 Electronic submissions may only be submitted through Dropbox on Avenue to Learn, where they will be dated when received.
-You may also submit standard paper, or a one-of-a-kind alternative format, by the end of classes in Term 2.
+You may also submit standard paper, or a one-of-a-kind alternative format, by the end of class on March 24.

 Summa Exhibition is a showcase of achievements held in the McMaster Museum of Art in April, 2015.
-Curator for the SUMMA Exhibition will be Svava Thordis Juliusson, Hamilton-based artist, past director of the Hamilton Artists Inc. Board of Directors (http://www.svavathordisjuliusson.com/about.html).
+Curator Stephanie Vegh, artist, writer and Executive Director of Hamilton Arts Council.

 Textbooks, Materials & Fees: